Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-networking/01-internet-sharing.md

 slug: /internet-sharing
 ---

 Below is a way to physically connect your PC to your Pioreactor and be able to control the Pioreactor from your PC, without needing any wifi or external router.
 This is called _internet sharing_.
-Note that this method _does_ scale to larger clusters, but below is only how to connect a single Pioreactor.
+Note that this method _does_ scale to larger clusters (see below).

-Below is a simple diagram of how this might look (these are faked IPs).
+Below is a simple diagram of how this might look (these are random IPs, yours may be different).
 ```

 +---------------------+